Traditional Panettone Recipe (Italian Christmas Cake)

 What is Panettone?

 Panettone is a sweet, soft, and buttery bread similar to brioche.
-The bread is loaded with lemon and orange zest, candied orange peel, raisins, and currents and baked in a paper mold to give it a tall and unique shape.
+It is loaded with lemon and orange zest, candied orange peel, raisins, and spices and baked in a paper mold to give it a tall and unique shape.

 This panettone cake recipe is a sweet bread baked in a round pan or mold, giving it a lighter-than-air fluffy texture.
 You can vary the filling if you don’t like candied fruit or raisins.
 You can call it a “fruit cake,” but I don’t like those, ha!

-Serve with Authentic Thick Italian Hot Chocolate or The Best Homemade Chocolate Syrup Recipe.
+Serve with Authentic Thick Italian Hot Chocolate, Cranberry Orange Bread, or The Best Homemade Chocolate Syrup Recipe.

-Every Italian bakery is packed with this sweet bread recipe during the holiday season.
-While traditionally served for Christmas, this sweet bread carry’s over into the New Year.
+Every Italian bakery has this sweet bread recipe during the holiday season.
+While traditionally served for Christmas, this sweet bread is also popular in the New Year.

 Since my mamma’s birthday is at the end of December when she was growing up in Italy, this panettone recipe was her birthday cake!
 How would you like to have sweet Christmas bread as your birthday cake?
 As a child, she wasn’t always a fan, but she adores the tradition we still keep today.